-Aleksandra Acker is a lecturer in Early Childhood and Primary Education at RMIT, specialising in Languages and Literacies in Early Childhood; Inclusive Education in Early Childhood; and Music and Movement in Early Childhood.
+Aleksandra Acker is a lecturer and researcher, specialising in Music, Arts and Aesthetics, Creative Practice, and Inclusive Education in Early Childhood.

 Aleksandra is a lecturer and researcher in the School of Education, where she also supervises Master and PhD students.
 She has conducted and published a number of studies concerning music and young children.
 In 2020 Aleksandra co-authored a book 'Adult Perspectives on Children and Music in Early Childhood' with Adj.
 Prof. Berenice Nyland (Springer); in 2015, with Routledge – 'Musical Childhoods: Explorations in the pre-school years'; in 2022, ‘Music Composition in Contexts of Early Childhood’ (Palgrave Macmillan).

-Outside of teaching, as part of her creative research outputs, Aleksandra is the artistic director and vocalist of musical ensemble Anja & Zlatna.
+As part of her creative research outputs, Aleksandra is the artistic director and vocalist of musical ensemble Anja & Zlatna (aniaizlatna.com).
 An accomplished ensemble performs traditional and contemporary melodies and sounds from the Balkans and beyond, fused with the structural architecture of baroque.
-Anja & Zlatna have performed for ABC Sunday Live, Melbourne Recital Centre, and a number of international and humanitarian concerts.
+Anja & Zlatna have performed for ABC Sunday Live, Melbourne Recital Centre, Australian Digital Concert Hall, and a number of international and humanitarian concerts which Aleksandra introduced as a series 'Music without borders'.

 Aleksandra is a council member of Music Council Australia where she represents Early Childhood Music Education.
 Influenced by the programs of Reggio Emilia she wants to see music as an integral part of mainstream curriculum and treated as one of the languages of childhood.